mle86/csv-parser/README.md

 may use CR/LF bytes
 to represent other characters.
-This will result in unexpected output, since the program is not wide character-aware.
+This will result in unexpected output, since the program is not wide&nbsp;character-aware.
 Plain ASCII or UTF-8 are safer choices, because they never use a low byte for the representation of another character.